 While being a member of a telehealth network is not a prerequisite to practicing telemedicine, there are practical reasons for joining a network, such as connecting care providers (both general clinicians and specialists) to a greater pool of patients who may not otherwise have access to care.
 Networks provide broadband infrastructure (often for a discounted rate) and necessary protection to assure healthcare delivery and medical records are shared in a secure and HIPAA-compliant platform.

 Telehealth networks can be organized at the local level (Finger Lakes Telehealth Network) or statewide level (California Telehealth Network).
-They are often used to connect rural clinics and community health centers to specialty care (Ohio State University Telemedicine Network) and they can be used to provide education and training to care providers (Healthy Eating Active Living TeleHealth Community of Practice, HEALTH-COP).
+They are often used to connect rural clinics and community health centers to specialty care (Ohio State University Telemedicine Network) and they can be used to provide education and training to care providers.
 In 2012, the American Telemedicine Association estimated the number of existing telemedicine networks in the United States at 200, with 3,500 service sites across the U.S.

 For more information about telehealth, see RHIhub’s Telehealth Use in Rural Healthcare topic guide.